Well... Here we are.

 To achieve this goal of hosting a website, I did the following steps:

 One might ask, "Why not use GitLab Pages instead of Cloudflare Pages?", and my answer is: I don't think GitLab is suitable for proper website hosting.
 While I think GitLab is great for hosting homepage projects or other such things, I think Cloudflare has better tools for dealing with hosting, like caching, traffic handling, DoS protection, DNS rules, and more importantly I get their analytics tools to use as well.
-That's right, I can see where all of you are from now.

 The site is generated with Zola, as mentioned, and I used to try and create my own static sites with Racket, but I don't do that as much anymore since it eats up a lot of time via yak shaving constantly.